Browser does not support script.

-The counselling service is based at The Orchards on University Park, Main Building on Sutton Bonington and The Exchange Building on Jubilee Campus.
-We are at Sutton Bonington twice a week and Jubilee once a week.
+The counselling service is based at The Orchards on University Park and Main Building on Sutton Bonington.
+We are a Sutton Bonington three times a week.

 The Counselling Service takes confidentiality very seriously.
 All client information is treated in confidence.
 This means that we do not disclose verbal or written information without your permission or consent.